• Skip to primary navigation

 They're light and crispy, easy to make and even my kids love them!
 Which is a huge win considering my kids usually prefer sweet over savory when it comes to waffles.

-Healthy Sweet Potato Waffles
+Why You'll Love these Sweet Potato Waffles

-• paleo friendly - made with simple, whole food ingredients
+• paleo friendly - made with simple, whole food ingredients you can feel good about

 • gluten free and grain free - the waffle batter is made with mashed sweet potato and tapioca starch